flamendless/flamendless.github.io/_posts/2021-06-05-choosing-the-tech-stack-for-codenect.md

 1. Haxe in itself is amazing and powerful and that I think is also a problem as the docs are kind of lacking in my option.
-One thing that led to my demise is that since I quickly learned Java and C# due to my knowledge with static-typed languages and similar.
-I was complacent that Haxe would be just a walk in the park, for the basics of course, not so in-depth.
+One thing that led to my demise is that since I quickly learned Java and C# due to my knowledge with static-typed languages and similar, I was complacent that Haxe would be just a walk in the park, for the basics of course, not so in-depth.
 This became a problem when I started to deal with dynamic types especially when getting data from JSON.
 2. Since Haxe transpiles to other languages, it became a problem for me dealing